rlaisqls/TIL/데브옵스 DevOps/Kubernetes/EKS/Amazon VPC CNI.md

 # Amazon VPC CNI

-The AWS-provided VPC CNI is the default networking add-on that runs on Kubernetes worker nodes for EKS clusters.
+- The AWS-provided VPC CNI is the default networking add-on that runs on Kubernetes worker nodes for EKS clusters.
 VPC CNI add-on is installed by default when you provision EKS clusters.

-The VPC CNI provides configuration options for pre-allocation of ENIs and IP addresses for fast Pod startup times.
-Refer to [Amazon VPC CNI](Amazon VPC CNI.md) for recommended plugin management best practices.
+- The VPC CNI provides configuration options for pre-allocation of ENIs and IP addresses for fast Pod startup times.\

 ### VPC CNI components